chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 1. Tenure status at hiring related to attrition
 2. Attrition more prevalent among NTT and NTS faculty, however, large numbers make a career of it
 3. Attrition is more of a risk for researchers and administrators, not teachers
+4. It might be useful to look into private, two-year institutions
-4. Relationships likely underfit by the model.
+5. Relationships likely underfit by the model.
 Acquire more faculty characteristics, particularly time-varying characteristics.